 Check out our new favorite blog: the Flaschards Guru!
 It’s a blog all about our favorite study tool: Flashcards!
 We are thrilled to share a blog post from the Flashcards Guru on the history of flashcards.
 The Flashcards Guru has assured us that there will be more blog posts on the modern history of flashcards.

-We all know and use flashcards as a common and effective study tool for memorizing information.
+We all know that using flashcards is a common and effective study tool for memorizing information.
 The ‘traditional’ flashcard is an empty rectangular piece of lined or checkered paper or carton that allows for notes to be written down.
 Finished cards can also be bought for a wide variety of subjects.
 In the 21st century, flashcards, like other paper sources, are slowly being replaced by electronic devices that offer the same features.
 As it’s common knowledge, you were already well aware of all of this.

-What you may not know yet about flashcards is their history, origins and what was there before.
+What you may not know yet about flashcards is their history, origins and predecessors.
 In fact, not many details are known about when the learning device first emerged.
 Nevertheless a bit of research unearthed several facts about the history and ancestors of the flashcard that might be interesting to know.